levilindsey/jackieandlevi.com/README.md

 # jackieandlevi

-#### The personal web site of Jackie and Levi Lindsey
+#### Personal portfolio and website of Jackie and Levi Lindsey

 _See the app running at [www.jackieandlevi.com](http://www.jackieandlevi.com)!_

 This site is where Levi tinkers with many different web app ideas.
 It's basically his playground.
 And his portfolio.

-The combined technology stack for this site and its many sub-projects includes: HTML5/CSS3/Javascript, Node.js, Express, Socket.IO, Stylus, Jade, Mocha, GitHub, NodeJitsu.
+The combined technology stack for this site and its many sub-projects includes: HTML, CSS, Javascript, Node.js, Express, MongoDB, AngularJS, Socket.IO, Gulp, SASS, EJS, Mocha, Git, NodeJitsu.

 ======